 The Wallingford Commercial Club formed the Wallingford Library Committee and 45th Street Theater owner Jack Neville was chosen chairman.
 The committee solicited donations and $5.00 charter memberships from the neighborhood.
 It took about a year to raise $2,236, which went toward a new roof, a new gas heating plant, and new plumbing.
 The interior was painted Pale Yellow and Old Rose and the shelving was Apple Green.
 The library came up with 5,000 books and $2,000 for furniture.
 A color portrait of Florence Wilmot Metcalf graced the main reading room.

-Seattle Mayor William F. Devin (1898-1982) and State Senator W. Ward Denison dedicated the Wilmot Memorial Library on September 9, 1949.
+Seattle Mayor William F. Devin (1898-1982) and State Senator W. Ward Davison dedicated the Wilmot Memorial Library on September 9, 1949.
 Alice Dennis was also in attendance.
 The little branch opened the next day under the direction of librarian Katherine L. Lund.
 The opening coincided with the Wallingford Jamboree Days celebration.
 Borrowers could check out and return books Tuesdays, Thursdays, and Saturdays.

 Snapshots of a Community